davidbrowne/dsga/README.md

 ## Similar Projects

 It is a common pastime for people to write these kind of vector libraries.
-The three I wanted to mention here are:
+The three we wanted to mention here are:

 * [glm](https://github.com/g-truc/glm) - popular long lived project that is similar in goals with respect to being based on OpenGL Shading Language specification, but is much more mature.
 It will work with c\+\+98, while dsga is for c\+\+20.
 * [DirectXMath](https://github.com/microsoft/DirectXMath) - this is from Microsoft and basically performs the same role as glm, but with DirectX instead of OpenGL.
 It is also long lived and much more mature than dsga.